jlcoden/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

 This custom portfolio displays information about me, as well as shows several of the projects completed in UW's coding bootcamp.
-The potfolio is built off of html, css, and utlizies the bootstrap library.
+The portfolio is built off of html, css, and utlizies the bootstrap library.

 **Table of Contents**